sugaryen/open-social-pool/README_ko.md

     StratumHost: 'your-pool-domain',
     PoolFee: '1%',

-Install nodejs.
-I suggest using LTS version >= 4.x from https://github.com/nodesource/distributions or from your Linux distribution or simply install nodejs on Ubuntu Xenial 16.04.

 The frontend is a single-page Ember.js application that polls the pool API to render miner stats.

     $ cd ~/ethersocial-pool/www